 - An essential part of the project was AMR’s presentation of the industry fundamentals to the HK Government

-- AMR estimated the size and long term 15-year growth outlook of the C&E industries globally and by region
+- We estimated the size and long term 15-year growth outlook of the C&E industries globally and by region

 - AMR defined the underlying macroeconomic drivers and provided an “Event of the future” framework and potential implications for venue owners